LiveOak/LylesCarbonSteelCorrosion/README.md

  * `Documentation/ImagesFromLab`: Images used to within our team's internal communication.
 Also make sure to see all the images in the article's [supplementary material](http://www.frontiersin.org/journal/10.3389/fmicb.2014.
 00114/abstract).
  * `UtilityScripts`: R scripts that help automate certain tasks, including reproducing the analysis and figures in this repository.

+## Code Repository
+The analysis is written primarily in R, under the GPL-2 License.
+The DOI of the *repository* (not of the article) is [10.5281/zenodo.12212](https://zenodo.org/record/12212).